zukunft/zukunft.com/docs/konzeptpapier_lang_de.md

 Gölz, P., Kahng, A., Mackenzie, S. & Procaccia, A. D. (2021): The Fluid Mechanics of Liquid Democracy. *ACM Transactions on Economics and Computation*, 9(4), Artikel 23.

+Goodhart, C. A. E. (1975): Problems of Monetary Management: The UK Experience.
+In: *Papers in Monetary Economics*, Bd.
+1. Reserve Bank of Australia.

 Gutmann, A. & Thompson, D. (1996): *Democracy and Disagreement*.
 Harvard University Press.

 Habermas, J. (1996): *Between Facts and Norms: Contributions to a Discourse Theory of Law and Democracy*.
 MIT Press.